 It’s hard to believe that many of these tiny silvereyes migrate annually from Tasmania to as far north as southern Queensland.
 What an epic journey for them.
 Back in the mid 19thC a wild storm swept a flock to New Zealand, where they have been living happily ever since.

-Now many years ago one tired little traveler apparently found it all a bit much, and took a break in Sydney’s inner city.
+Many years ago one tired little traveler apparently found it all a bit much, and took a break in Sydney’s inner city.
 The following article appeared in The Sydney Sun on January 28 1932.

 Alighting on the handlebars of a constable’s bicycle while he was patrolling the streets of Redfern early this morning, a small grey, silver eyed bird retained its unusual perch for more than two hours, submitting to friendly arrest at the Redfern Police Station.